hallettj/git-format-staged/README.md

 a formatting command.
 (For example I use [prettier-standard][] in my Javascript projects.)
-You want to make sure that everyone working on the project runs the formatter, so you use a tool like [husky][] to install a git precommit hook.
+You want to make sure that everyone working on the project runs the formatter, so you use a tool like [husky][] to install a git pre-commit hook.
 The naive way to write that hook would be to:

 - get a list of staged files
 - run the formatter on those files